react-hookz/deep-equal/README.md

 ## Run Benchmarks Locally 🛠️

-To run the benchmarks on your machine:
+To get more detailed benchmarks for different data types, run the tests directly on your own machine:

 1. Clone the repository:
 	```bash